Corruption in Kyrgyzstan

-Kyrgyzstan is ranked 144th of 180 countries in Transparency International's 2021 Corruption Perceptions Index, where the country ranked first in the Index is perceived to have the most honest public sector and the country ranked 180th, the most corrupt.
-Despite having a strong legal framework, there still exists a huge gulf in Kyrgyzstan between the law and its implementation.
+Corruption in Kyrgyzstan has worsened in recent years.
+Despite having a strong legal framework on paper, there remains a huge gulf in Kyrgyzstan between the law and its implementation.
 Kyrgyzstan’s rampant corruption which penetrates all levels of society, including the presidency, eventually caused the Tulip Revolution in 2005, overthrowing Askar Akayev, and the 2010 Kyrgyzstani revolution, ousting Kurmanbek Bakiyev from office.

 Corruption has become an integral part of the governance mechanism in Kyrgyzstan.
 Corruption is a large and significant problem that poses the main threat to the country's national security, socio-economic development, the well-being of society and the people and affects the functioning of state authorities, judicial authorities, law enforcement agencies, the penal system, local government bodies, health systems and education in Kyrgyzstan.

 According to modern Kyrgyz legislation, corruption is a deliberate act consisting in the creation of an unlawful stable connection of one or more officials with powers of authority with individuals or groups in order to illegally obtain material, any other benefits and advantages, as well as their provision of these benefits and advantages. individuals and legal entities that pose a threat to the interests of society or the state.

 There are laws aimed at preventing corruption, but their implementation is very weak.
 The low level of prosecution of corrupt officials is another factor contributing to the rampant corruption in Kyrgyzstan.
 It is not a criminal offense for a non-public official to influence the decision of a public official.
 The Kyrgyz judiciary is facing a serious functional deficit due to limited resources and judicial corruption.